debiki/ed-hexo-comments-demo/source/_posts/demo-and-instructions.md

    ed_comments_server_url: https://comments.demo.ed.community
    ```

-2. Do real installation step 3 below, i.e. add the html for the comments.
+2. Do real installation step 3 (three) below, i.e. add the html for the comments.

 Now, regenerate your blog and look at the comment section that shoud appear below the blog posts.
 You can post test comments **but** they'll disappear later on some day.
 Currently the comment section background color is always white, but later on you'll be able to tweak how it looks.